Jamaica Inn (film): Reception

 Many critics were somewhat disparaging of the film, largely because of the lack of atmosphere and tension which was present in the book.
 The film's light-hearted, often camp, banter and portly landlord, were seen as being too far removed from the darker characters, sinister inn and coastline depicted in du Maurier's story.
 Today it is often considered to be one of Hitchcock's lesser works.
 Hitchcock expressed his disappointment with the film even before it was finished, stating that it was a "completely absurd" idea.
-However, the film still garnered a large profit (US$3.7 million, a huge success at the time) at the box office.
+However, the film garnered a large profit (US$3.7 million, a huge success at the time) at the box office.

 Daphne du Maurier was not pleased with the finished production and for a while she considered withholding the film rights to Rebecca.
 In 1978, film critic Michael Medved gave Jamaica Inn a place in his book The Fifty Worst Films of All Time, but this was based on a viewing of a poor quality and incomplete US print, the only copy available at the time.